Language Research at Cambridge

 Cambridge English Corpus

-The Cambridge English Corpus also includes the Cambridge Learner Corpus, a unique collection of exam scripts written by students taking Cambridge exams all over the world.
+This includes the Cambridge Learner Corpus - a unique 50 million word collection of exam scripts written by students taking Cambridge exams all over the world.

 Thank you for your feedback which will help us improve our service.